Oops! Something went wrong while signing up to get our emails. Try again?

 The combination of good stress (from visiting new places, trying new things and the physical act of travel) plus deep restorative rest (from things like meditation, nature, hot tubs, and hanging out with friends) equals growth.

-2. Contrast + Personal Experience = Perspective A lot of times we find that neurodiverse young adults have trouble making decisions and building a healthy self identity in life.
+2. Contrast + Personal Experience = Perspective A lot of times we find that neurodiverse teens and young adults have trouble making decisions and building a healthy self identity in life.
 While therapy and medication plays a role in helping them achieve a consistently healthy mental state, one of the biggest drivers we've found is contrast & personal experience.

 Those who have had more experiences in their life have more contrast, and thus are able to have more perspective about the decisions they make in the world.
 It's a lot easier to navigate home life once you've had to navigate the challenges of life on the road.